Village Halls Week

 A wide range of events were held across Northumberland to celebrate the week, ranging from coffee mornings, an energy saving roadshow and a job fair helping local people get back into work.

-CAN is planning our own #VillageHallsWeek event on Wednesday 23rd January 2019, at 10.30am in Stannington Village Hall (next to the Ridley Arms) to acknowledge all the hardworking, dedicated trustees who manage halls and community buildings across Northumberland.
+CAN held our own #VillageHallsWeek event on 23rd January 2019 in Stannington Village Hall (next to the Ridley Arms) to acknowledge all the hardworking, dedicated trustees who manage halls and community buildings across Northumberland.

-As part of the event, we would like to showcase the heritage of village halls and the huge contribution they make to rural communities.
-We are aware that many of you have already delved into the history of your hall/village – perhaps you would like to put up a display at the event in January?
+As part of the event, we showcased the heritage of village halls and the huge contribution they make to rural communities.

 Why Village Halls matter